-Subjective loneliness (Gierveld & Van Tilburg, 2006) [clients]: The instrument is comprised of two domains, emotional loneliness and social loneliness.
-The instrument contain 6 items (3 per domain) in a scale of 1 [not at all] – 5 [very much].
+Subjective loneliness (Gierveld & Van Tilburg, 2006) [clients]: The instrument is comprised of two domains: emotional loneliness and social loneliness.
+The instrument contains 6 items (3 per domain) ranged on a scale from 1 [not at all] – 5 [very much].
 The instrument was found to have a reasonable internal consistency [.70 < α >.76] and a good test-retest reliability [r = .73].
 The instrument has undergone minor adjustments to the specific population.

 MOS Social Support Survey (Sherbourne & Stewart, 1991) [clients]: The instrument is comprised of four separate domains, from which we used the emotional support and tangible support domains.
-The two domains contains 8 items (4 per domain) in a scale of 1 [Never] – 5 [all the time].
+The two domains contain a total of 8 items (4 per domain) on a scale from 1 [never] – 5 [all the time].
 The instrument was found to have a good internal consistency [.91 < α >.96] and a good test-retest reliability [.83 < r >.90].

 MOS Social Support Survey (Sherbourne & Stewart, 1991) [Volunteers]: The instrument is comprised of four separate domains, from which we used the social acceptance and belonging domain.
-The domain contains 5 items in a scale of 1 [Never] – 5 [all the time].
+The domain contains 5 items on a scale from 1 [never] – 5 [all the time].

-Self-evaluation of life function scale short version [volunteers]: The instrument is comprised of three separate domains, from which we used two, the self-worth and life meaningfulness domains.
-The self-worth domain contain 5 items, and the life meaningfulness contain 8 items all in a scale of 1 [Not at all] – 5 [very much].
+Self-evaluation of life function scale short version [volunteers]: The instrument is comprised of three domains, from which we used two: the self-worth and life meaningfulness domains.
+The self-worth domain contains five items, and the life meaningfulness domain contains eight items.
+Both use a scale from 1 [not at all] – 5 [very much].
 The instrument was found to have a good internal consistency [α = .81].